The World’s Largest High-Relief Sculpture, Was Nearly One of the World’s Greatest Boondoggles

 The park is open year-round however, during the spring and fall, some attractions may only be open on the weekends.
 Park gates are open daily, 6:00 a.m. to Midnight but hours of the attractions vary.
 The Lasershow Spectacular starts just after dark and guests are allowed to bring food and non-alcoholic drinks into the park and enjoy a picnic on the main lawn before and during the show.

-Vehicle entry to Stone Mountain Park requires a valid parking permit which must be purchased at one of the entrance gates to the Park.
-The price is $10 per vehicle (car, truck or motorcycle) for up to 14 people, and the one time fee allows multiple entries that same day.
+Vehicle entry to Stone Mountain Park requires a valid Parking Pass which must be purchased at one of the entrance gates to the Park.
+The price is $20 per vehicle (car, truck or motorcycle) for up to 14 people, and the one time fee allows multiple entries that same day.
+Vehicle entry ticket is valid for access to public picnic areas, hiking and nature trails, children’s playground, walk-up trail, Quarry Exhibit, the Confederate Hall Historical & Environmental Education Center and the Lasershow Spectacular.
+Other attractions, such as the Scenic Railroad, Skyride and Duck Rides, are priced separately.
+Alternatively, All Attraction Passes may be purchased.
 Bicycles and pedestrians can enter at no charge.
-Vehicle entry ticket is valid for access to public picnic areas, hiking and nature trails, children’s playground, walk-up trail, Quarry Exhibit, the Confederate Hall Historical & Environmental Education Center and the Lasershow Spectacular.
-Other attractions, such as the Scenic Railroad, Skyride and Duck Rides, are priced separately and range from $5.50 to $14 per person (view the individual attractions price list here).
-Alternatively, a variety of upgraded passes may be purchased that include access to a wider range of attractions (view the various packages here).